 First, I learned about respect and values.
-I recognize that each culture is superb in its values but the Japanese did the overt in showing their respect to others.
+I recognize that each culture is superb in its values, but the Japanese overtook their respect for others.
 Bowing is not just being Oriental.
 It is giving oneself to somebody in a friendly and respectful way.
 It’s like telling some, “Hi!
 I am bowing because I respect you as a person.”
 The funny thing is that I just keep bowing to people, not realizing that this act is somewhat laughable here in Iloilo.

 Third, I learned a striking exhibition of humbleness.
 The Kamen Riders fight with all their might, risking their lives for what they believe is true.
 And they do it under their masks.
-Having a mask is not cowardice after all.
-It may just be a way to hinder others to praise and idolize you which can make you look up to yourself even more.
+Having a mask is not cowardice, after all.
+It may just be a way to hinder others from praising and idolizing you, which can make you look up to yourself even more.

 Finally, I learned how, as a living person, I should live.
 Kamen Riders usually have “Rider Jump” and “Rider Kick” as their hissatsu attacks.
-It just came to me that, aren’t jumping and kicking two ways that define a living person?
-If one jumps or kicks, it ultimately means he or she is alive.
+It just came to me that isn’t jumping and kicking two ways that define a living person?
+If one jumps or kicks, it ultimately means they are alive.
 I realized that I was not jumping and kicking for so long.
 I became a boring person.
 I needed to change myself for good.

 So that’s it.
 I just felt the urge to express what I feel in words.
 I am just happy that I’m living today and that I have earned a new philosophy in life.

 Hey, if you reached this line, I really owe you for reading this entire composition.
 I hope I could write again soon.
 May your brain juices overflow!